Banner

 It’s important to note sleeping bag temperatures are not a guarantee of warmth and shouldn’t be considered in isolation.
 In reality, several factors can determine how cold or warm you feel during use, such as your sleep system (sleeping mats, liners etc.), conditions on the day, your energy levels, the clothing you’re wearing when sleeping and even your food intake throughout the day.

-Did you know: At Macpac we advertise our bags based on comfort temperature as the lowest temperature you can take a bag out in.
+Did you know: At Macpac we advertise the comfort temperature rating on our women's and kid's sleeping bags, and the limit temperature rating for our standard and large sleeping bags.
 Macpac adult sleeping bags are tested to the ISO 23537-1 international standard and temperatures are in degrees Celsius (°C).
 Our kids’ sleeping bags have been tested to the international ASTMF1720 standard.
 This test takes into account that metabolic heat production decreases with age.
 This is why temperature ratings on our kids' sleeping bags get smaller as they grow older.

 Synthetic insulation